bow/volt/README.rst

    Static sites need to be generated repeatedly to reflect changes in their source.
    After a while, doing this becomes cumbersome and annoying.
-Volt's server automatically generates your static site whenever it detects changes in the source, so you can focus on experimenting with your actual site contents.
+Volt's server automatically generates your static site whenever it detects changes in the source and the configuration file, so you can focus on experimenting with your actual site contents.

 3. **Modularity and extensibility**